OvalRaptor/VSCodeOnAndroid/README.md

 # Extensions

 Some extensions may not be compatible with android, even though they are installable, and will not work.

-To get around this try to find your extension on open vsx and download the .vsix.
+Open Vsx can be used to find and install extensions.

 https://open-vsx.org/

-You can then install these extensions by following the video below:
+You can then install these .vsix files by following the video below:

 ![1000123311](https://github.com/OvalRaptor/VSCodeOnAndroid/assets/114360124/47428b29-8aab-461b-9f65-49ab6dc65d7f)